 The Coastal and Marine Ecological Classification Standard (CMECS) provides a comprehensive national framework for organizing information about coasts and oceans and their living systems.
 This information includes the physical, biological, and chemical data that are collectively used to define coastal and marine ecosystems.

 CMECS is designed for use within all waters ranging from the head of tide to the limits of the exclusive economic zone, and from the spray zone to the deep ocean.
-It is compatible with existing upland and wetland classification standards and can be used with most if not all data collection technologies.
-Because of these characteristics, this standardization allows scientists to use and compare data from various sources and time frames.
+It is compatible with many existing upland and wetland classification standards and can be used with most if not all data collection technologies.
+These characteristics allow scientists to more easily use and compare data from various sources and time frames.

 CMECS classifies the environment into biogeographic and aquatic settings that are differentiated by features influencing the distribution of organisms, and by salinity, tidal zone, and proximity to the coast.
 Within these systems are four underlying components that describe different aspects of the seascape.
 These components provide a structured way to organize information and a standard terminology.
 The components can be mapped independently or combined as needed.